volusion/element/content/tutorials/product-landing-page.md

 }
 ```

-(Note: the second argument to `getDataProps()` is the block's props, which are destructured in place)
+**Note:** the second argument to `getDataProps()` is the block's props, which are destructured in place.

 #### 'local/index.js'

 You will now set up your block so that it can simulate being inside of a theme and get real data.
 It's always faster when you can develop something locally.

 The first step is to find your Tenant ID.
-In your browser from Site Designer, click on the "View store" button.
+From Site Designer, click on the **View store** button.
 View source and search for "tenant".
-There are several instances, you might find something like this:
+There are several instances; you might find something like this:

 ```js
 window.ElementSdk.client.configure({tenant: "586aa7bc3e140400156259a5"